Control solution for the Accu-chek Aviva System.

 If you need to check blood sugar levels regularly, you’ll want an easy to use and read blood glucose monitoring system.
 There are many brands to choose from and they come in various sizes, with a wide range of features that help you and your doctor assess your diabetes management.

 One of the first decisions to make when choosing a blood glucose meter is a “no-code” or coding style.
 Because glucose test strips vary from package to package or “lot,” a diabetes meter requires coding or calibration to match up to each new box of test strips.
 Some blood glucose meters need to be coded manually, usually by inserting a special strip into the meter or by entering a code number.
 With no-code diabetes monitors, this step is done automatically, meaning there’s less for you to do and less risk of inaccuracy.
-The Wavesense Presto Blood Glucose Meter Kit, for instance, features no-code technology and Wavesense Dynamic Electrochemistry™ for safe, accurate results that automatically correct for errors caused by environmental conditions, sample and manufacturing variations and user error.
+Prodigy® Autocode Talking Blood Glucose Monitoring System, for instance, automatically turns on with the insertion of the test strip and audibly talks the user through the testing steps for easy, safe, and accurate results.

 Next, you’ll want to look for the size blood sample that’s needed for testing.
 Some meters require .5mL, while others need 1mL, or twice as much.